 Over the years I found myself having to pare down recipes just to make them workable.
 I would eliminate unnecessary steps and replace hard to find ingredients with those that were more readily available but would result in the same flavors.
 And I could almost always make it a bit healthier.
 Sometimes it worked, sometimes it didn’t.
 But the recipes that turned out were tweaked and adjusted over time and ended up in my regular menu rotation.

 Eventually, my friends and family were asking for those same recipes that I had come to trust in.
 The food that I made over and over because the process was streamlined and, above all, tasted amazing.
 So…my love of reading, writing, and all things kitchen related meshed together into this website.
 It ultimately has enabled me to keep track of the recipes myself (because notebooks and post-its are maybe not the best system…) and to share them with anyone and everyone looking for dishes that have already been around the block a time or two.
 Food that you know will work the first time you make it.
 Food that you will eat if you find yourself sitting around my table.

-As a result, the recipes here come from an eclectic mix of places.
+As a result, the recipes here come from an eclectic mix of places and the stories of how they came to be make their way onto these pages.
 I also love to create my own so many of the dishes posted are my originals.
 And if you live in the immediate vicinity or come to stay at my house, you may or may not be subject to repeated taste testing… No matter its origin, you can trust that I will never post anything that I haven’t already made several times.
 If you find it here, you know that is has already been and will be served again in my own home.
 Ultimately, my hope is that you find recipes here that you will enjoy making in your home as well.